MTH Electric Trains: Later career

 In late 2007, Lionel and MTH settled their long-term fight over trade secrets and patent infringements.
 In March 2008, the court approved a settlement, which has its details under court seal, that includes a one time cash payment to MTH that will take place soon after Lionel exits bankruptcy.

 In 2009, Lionel Electric Trains (Lionel, LLC) and MTH Electric Trains began working together under the Lionel Corporation banner.
 For three decades, MTH Trains had been making Tinplate Reproductions of trains, but did not have the authentic Lionel and American Flyer graphics on the models and boxes.
 In 2009, the two joined forces, allowing MTH Trains to produce the Lionel tinplate electric trains with the official graphics.
 The interior electronics are from MTH Electric Trains, but the exterior bears the Lionel Corporation graphics.

 In June 2020, it was announced that the CEO, Mike Wolf, will be retiring.
-Initially, the company was planning to shutdown at the end of May 2021, but since then, the company relocated to 6660 Santa Barbara Road in Elkridge, MD 21075 and continues to produce and market RailKing O Gauge and Premier Line O Scale models with the remaining tooling in its portfolio.
+Initially, the company was planning to shut down at the end of May 2021, but since then, the company relocated to 6660 Santa Barbara Road in Elkridge, MD 21075 and continues to produce and market RailKing O Gauge and Premier Line O Scale models with the remaining tooling in its portfolio.

 On January 31, 2021, ScaleTrains.com has announced they have acquired MTH's HO and S scale tooling.

 The licensing agreement between M.T.H. and Lionel LLC to manufacture tinplate trains with the Lionel logo were terminated in 2019.
 While an option to continue the relationship was proffered, the renewal terms offered by Lionel for an extension beyond 2019 were not conducive for any future M.T.H. tinplate plans.